aws-samples/mask-rcnn-tensorflow/README.md

 This implementation supports [Horovod](https://github.com/horovod/horovod) for multi-node, multi-GPU distributed training.

+#### NOTE

+The *deprecated* Mask R-CNN implementation based on TensorFlow 1.15 with custom TensorFlow Ops is available on the branch [tf-1.15-with-custom-ops](https://github.com/aws-samples/mask-rcnn-tensorflow/tree/tf1.15-with-custom-ops).

 ### Training convergence

 Training on N GPUs with a per-gpu batch size of M = NxM total batch size.